kenorb/katacoda-scenarios/corda-ansible-install/step8.md

 2. Remove key store certificate files (as mentioned above).
 3. Try re-registering your node again.

+> _java.io.IOException_: Keystore was tampered with, or password was incorrect

+1. Make sure a keystore password in `corda_password_keystore` variable is correct.
+2. You can use `keytool` to open `network-root-truststore.jks` independently, e.g. `keytool -list -keystore /opt/corda/certificates/network-root-truststore.jks`{{execute}}
+3. Make sure to remove other key store files, before registering the node again.

 ### Register With The Identity Manager (Ansible)

 To update configuration and register the node with IM (Doorman), run: